JoaoNuno96/app_send_email/README.md

 App that allows user to send emails.

   This aplication was develop in the online course from Udemy, using the PHP language. <br>
-  In this project, it was implemented the SMTP (Simple Mail Transfer Protocol), from a PHP library (PHPMailer), in which it has a simple limitation.
-Since, it was used the mail.outlook.com host server, you can only login if you have an outlook account.<br>
+  In this project, it was implemented the SMTP (Simple Mail Transfer Protocol), from a PHP library (PHPMailer), in which it had a simple limitation.
+Since, it was using the mail.outlook.com host server, you could only login if you had an outlook account.<br>
   Finally, the main focus on this project was to practice the use of back-end HTTP protocol from PHP.